 So how do you go about building a wardrobe for a film?

 Building a wardrobe starts the moment I get my brief.
-If it reminds me of a charm in my closet, a textile patch I saw somewhere in the past which or whatever influence I might have at that time, I try to bring it all together.
+If it reminds me of a charm in my closet, a textile patch I saw somewhere in the past or connects with whatever influence I might have at that time, I try to bring it all together.
 I take a lot of time to feel, absorb and research my characters.
 I procure what I need.
 Ageing and layering are very important for me and that comes next.
 I put it all together on a dummy and then I make my final garment and look.
 Multiply that with all the characters and envisioning them in their set ups, and the wardrobe is ready.

 Looking beyond films, where do you go for inspiration?